Skip to content

 Proactive Initiative

-Seizing control of a situation before the aggressor can fully launch their intended action.
+Seizing control before an aggressor can launch their action.

 (Definition Only)